Informal Play Reading Group 2020

 Informal Play Reading Evening

 The Informal Play Reading Evenings have been postponed until further notice.
 Ellerslie Theatre takes the health and welfare of our members, volunteers and guests seriously.
-We follow Ministry of Health advice on COVID-19 and encourage everyone to do the same.
+We follow Ministry of Health advice on COVID-19 regarding social distancing.
 There are pre-existing conditions for a few of our volunteers and the uncertainty of who may be present makes us join all our friends who have had to make the same decisions in being mindful and vigilant.

 Join ETS for a relaxed evening as we read some fantastic plays together.
 This informal group meets periodically to give members the opportunity to read or listen to both complete plays, and interesting excerpts.
 New participants are welcome, and play suggestions are also invited.